mmann1123/YM_TZ_crop_classifier/writeup/writeup.md

 To ensure the success of our project, we focused heavily on the design of our data collection methods.
 These methods were carefully integrated, taking into account: the crop calendar, information on the different stages of crop development, the distances between crop fields, the tools used, and data quality assurance.

 Young crops exhibit significant differences compared to mature crops in terms of color, density, and phenological development.
 Variations in the crop cycle across different fields could lead to heteroscedasticity in the spectral reflectance measurements used for machine learning (ML) training, thereby affecting the precision and accuracy of the model.
-By targeting the period of April through May we aimed to capture crops late in the growing season and yet before harvest as seen in the crop calendar \ref{fig:crop_cal} below.
+By targeting the period of April through May we aimed to capture crops late in the growing season and yet before harvest as seen in the crop calendar in Figure \ref{fig:crop_cal} below.

 \begin{figure}[H]
    \centering   \includegraphics[width=0.8\linewidth]{/home/mmann1123/Documents/github/YM_TZ_crop_classifier/writeup/figures/plant_ghant.png}